The best and safe options to consolidate merchant cash advances. Many businesses have multiple mca’s by stacking cash advances.

 – No net funding requirement.

 We try to tie payment frequency to your deposit volume.
-In consolidations, the main things at are looked at are:
+The main things looked at are:

 The repayment history on current advances.

-– If we are materially cheaper, and if your business has been able to pay your existing higher cost advances with minimal NSFs, we will aggressively pursue a consolidation.
+– If we are materially cheaper, and if your business has been able to pay your existing higher cost mca’s with minimal NSFs, we will aggressively pursue a consolidation.

 – (NSF) insufficient funds and overdraft frequency are looked at.